 Sheng Shi Chiam, the Personal Finance lead of Endowus, and William Hofmann at ValueChampion share their experiences and analyses as industry insiders to Singapore and US robo-advisors and on what prospective users of robo-advisors should look out for.

-1:00 Introduction to and history of robo-advisory in US
+1:00 Introduction and History of robo-advisory in US

-22:50 How should we choose between different robo-advisors?
+22:50 How should we choose across different robo-advisors?